matthiasaulbach/IODS-final/README.md

 # IODS-final
 This is the repository for the final assignment on the Open Data Science course.
-Here is a link to my GitHub repository: https://github.com/matthiasaulbach/IODS-final
+Here is a link to my GitHub repository: https://github.com/matthiasaulbach/IODS-final I'll be happy to hear your feedback on what I've done.